evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - After plotting your ordered pairs, you should get a line, draw a line through it, with arrows to indicate that it keeps going, commonly you would label the line with the equation
 - **X Intercept** = Where your graph crosses the X-Axis, to find this, simply plug '0' into 'x' and solve for 'y'
 - **Y-Intercept** = Where your graph cross the Y-Axis, to find this, simply plug '0' into 'y' and solve for 'x'
-- **The Intercept Method** = '0' is easy to work with, so just find the 'x intercept' and 'y intercept' and one point as a check to graph
+- **The Intercept Method** = '0' is easy to work with, so just find the 'x intercept' and 'y intercept' - you can graph it with just 2 points, but you want one arbitrary point as a check, you want to end up with integers, not decimals or fractions
 -